Tell us about yourself and what you do?

 What is your current release?

-What is the best part about being a singer/songwriter?
+What is the best part of being a singer/song writer?

 What are your biggest musical influences?

 My music is twangy, folksie, and western sounding and I often get called a country artist, but I did not get there from listening to country music.
 The albums I listened to the most in my life are surprisingly not country.
 In fact I have a very limited knowledge of country music.
 Growing up in Brooklyn, I almost never heard it.
 Like a few years ago people started saying to me "Hey, you sound like Neko Case" and I didn't know who she was!
 Of course, I got really into her music once I was told to check it out.
 The albums I listened to the most in my life are Joni Mitchell's experimental jazz/fusion/free "Hejira," PJ Harvey's upbeat indie-rock "Stories from the City, Stories from the Sea," The Innocence Missions folky, bright and beautiful "Glow," Milton Nascimento's brilliant bossa-nova/fusion "Club da Esquina," and Steely Dan's slick pop-jazz "Gaucho."
 Lyrically, I think Joni Mitchell is still where I mainly draw from.
 Her songs contain so much emotion and metaphor, rather than story lines and details.
 When I first listened to her albums as a teenager, I would sit with the liner notes and read every lyric, just devour the poetry.
 I've always been attracted to music that a listener can slip into.
 I'm not so much interested in stories and events, like "this happened, then this," etc. The music I like is lyrically more vague.
 I like to leave room for listeners to interpret or relate in their own way.